born, raised & based in London, UK

-Natalie Mitchell is an artist, curator and facilitator whose work engages in the politics of visibility and representation, using moving image and photographic mediums to create conversations with between themselves, participants and the viewer.
-Their practice is grounded in workshop facilitation and engaging with people, developing spaces to engage in processes of co-making and story telling.
+Natalie Mitchell is an artist, curator, and facilitator whose work explores the politics of visibility and representation.
+Using moving image, photography, oral history, and archives, they create layered conversations between themselves, participants, and the viewer.
+Their practice is deeply rooted in workshop facilitation and co-making, developing spaces for storytelling and collective engagement.

 For more information on Natalie's work, commissions, or to just say hello, please get in touch.